I had a task to do, but what was it? If only I could remember.

 Why worry about brain function and memory?

 Over 80 percent of the aging population will have a chronic disease, and neurodegenerative diseases like Alzheimer’s disease are on the rise.
+Chemicals in foods are linked to a host of neurological conditions, including memory loss, too.

 According to the Alzheimer’s Association, every 66 seconds, someone in the United States will get this debilitating disease.